1 tweet from Rihanna on farmer protests gets India incensed

 Since then, authorities have heavily increased security at protest sites outside New Delhi’s border, adding iron spikes and steel barricades to stop demonstrating farmers from entering the capital.
 The government had also restricted access to mobile internet at protest sites up until Tuesday evening.

-The latest controversy started Tuesday when Rihanna tweeted to her more than 101 million Twitter followers: “Why aren’t we talking about this?!”
+The latest controversy started Tuesday when Rihanna tweeted to her more than 101 million followers: “Why aren’t we talking about this?!”
 She linked to a CNN news report about India blocking internet services at the protest sites, a favored tactic of the Modi government to thwart protests.

+The Associated Press and multiple other international news agencies have been covering the farmer protests for months.
-Soon, international condemnation from human rights groups and outrage from Indian supporters of Modi’s party followed.

-Then India’s foreign ministry accused “foreign individuals” and celebrities of “sensationalism.”
-The ministry’s statement did not, however, name Rihanna.
+Soon after Rihanna’s tweet, international condemnation from human rights groups and outrage from Indian supporters of Modi’s party followed.
+And the foreign ministry accused “foreign individuals” and celebrities of “sensationalism,” without names.

-Teenage climate activist Greta Thunberg and the niece of U.S. Vice President Kamala Harris, Meena Harris, were among others who then tweeted their support, and a social media storm soon followed.
+Teenage climate activist Greta Thunberg and the niece of U.S. Vice President Kamala Harris, Meena Harris, were among those who tweeted their support, triggering a social media storm back in India.

-Bollywood entertainers and sports stars, many of whom have long been silent on the farmer protests and are known to toe the government’s line, tweeted in one voice.
+Bollywood entertainers and sports stars, many of whom have long been silent on the farmer protests and often toe the government’s line, tweeted in one voice.

-They used hashtags #IndiaAgainstPropaganda and #IndiaTogether, echoing the government’s stand on the agriculture laws and asked people outside India not to meddle with their country’s affairs.
+They used hashtags #IndiaAgainstPropaganda and #IndiaTogether, echoing the government’s stand on the agriculture laws, and asked people outside India not to meddle with their country’s affairs.

-Bollywood actress Kangana Ranaut, a supporter of Modi’s party, posted a message quoting Rihanna’s tweet.

-“No one is talking about it because they are not farmers, they are terrorists who are trying to divide India,” she wrote.
+“No one is talking about it because they are not farmers, they are terrorists who are trying to divide India,” actress Kangana Ranaut, a supporter of Modi’s Bharatiya Janata Party, tweeted.

-Rihanna’s and Thunberg’s tweets also prompted responses from almost every senior leader of Modi’s party, including Foreign Minister Subrahmanyam Jaishankar and Home Minister Amit Shah, who said that “no propaganda can deter India’s unity.”
+Rihanna’s and Thunberg’s tweets also prompted responses from almost every senior leader of BJP, including Foreign Minister Subrahmanyam Jaishankar and Home Minister Amit Shah, who said that “no propaganda can deter India’s unity.”

 The main opposition Congress party leader Shashi Tharoor said the damage done to India’s global image by the government’s “undemocratic behaviour” could not be restored by making celebrities tweet.